tomgrek/hackathon-skeleton/README.md

 # Bootcamp Skeleton

 A skeleton (boilerplate) for quickly getting started on coding bootcamp projects.
 Suitable for prototyping and quick deployment.
+State-of-the-art, best practices, efficient web development.

 This README file also contains complete instructions for deploying projects made with this template to a brand new cloud server running Ubuntu.